KhronosGroup/Vulkan-ValidationLayers/docs/debug_printf.md

 [here](https://github.com/KhronosGroup/GLSL/blob/main/extensions/ext/GLSL_EXT_debug_printf.txt)

 There is a validation layer test that demonstrates the simple and programmatic use of Debug Printf.
-It is called "GpuDebugPrintf" and is in vklayertests_gpu.cpp in the Vulkan-ValidationLayers repository.
+It is called "GpuDebugPrintf" and is in `tests/negative/gpu_av.cpp` in the Vulkan-ValidationLayers repository.